cheggu/MouseJiggler/README.md

 This simulates mouse movements and clicks.
 The user can change various variables to simulate different inputs.

+I would advise <b>against</b> using this for games, anticheats don't like mouse_event!

 <b>Features</b>
 <ul>
   <li> Constant, Every, Random, and Until Jiggle settings </li>